rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 rajat

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>
-Update 5: (from a wormhole) Starship Connectionist Enterprise is still exploring.
+<b> Update 5: (transmitting from a wormhole) Starship Connectionist Enterprise is still exploring. </b>

 You can checkout the figure on page 27 of the APM paper :-) <br>

 There is another easter egg named barney.
-If you can find him.
+See if you can find him.

-p.s. plz don't tell NeurIPS. shoooo!!!
+p.s. plz don't tell NeurIPS and my advisor.
+Shoooo!!!

 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>